opencor/opencor-user-documentation/src/pythonSupport.rst

 Python wrappers
 ---------------

-The following OpenCOR classes have some `Python <https://python.org/>`__ wrappers that can be used to handle a simulation, some simulation data, some simulation results, a data store and a data store variable:
+The following OpenCOR classes have some `Python <https://python.org/>`__ wrappers that can be used to handle a simulation, simulation data, simulation results, a data store and a data store variable:

 - ``Simulation``: